Top 9 Market Research Websites (2024 Guide)

-Tableau is a great market research tool for data analysis and visualization, and they have several business intelligence applications, depending on the type of in-depth analysis you need.
+Tableau is a market research tool focused on data analysis and visualization, and they have several business intelligence applications, depending on the type of analysis you need.

-The platform can be a little complex at first, but you can ask for help from their team or watch some of the available webinars to learn the ins and outs.
-But the concept is simple: you connect all of the data sources you want to pull from and analyze, then Tableau AI extracts data and compiles it into intelligible reports.
+The concept is simple: you connect all of the data sources you want to pull from and analyze, then Tableau AI extracts data and compiles it into intelligible reports.
 You can look at and graph data out data in different ways, and the platform will even refine data for you based on research goals.
-Then you can create and save research dashboards to monitor insights and forecast future developments.
+Finally, you can create and save research dashboards to monitor insights and forecast future developments.

 Plans & Pricing:

 You can download a free trial of Tableau to demo some of the features and see if they’re a good complement to your tech stack.
 You can also start in one of the paid packages, ranging in price from $5 to $70 per month.
 Learn more here.

 Loop11 is a great tool to optimize your website’s usability and learn more about the people that visit your website.

 Loop11 provides detailed reports on the outcome of each test — you can look at things like task completion rates (and time spent on tasks) and heat maps — but you can also request video and screen recordings to get more detailed feedback from participants.

 - Mobile and tablet testing